 Designed from scratch.
 Unique.

-Being the first in crypto mining industry algo that utilises FP32 math, Cryptonight-GPU is the first CN-family algorithm that performs relatively same on both AMD and Nvidia cards across relatively same lineups.
+Being the first in crypto mining industry algo that utilises FP32 (single precision) math, Cryptonight-GPU is the first CN-family algorithm that performs relatively same on both AMD and Nvidia cards across relatively same lineups.

 Brought by Xmr-Stak developers